dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     - If the benefits are attractive, (describe people's response...)
   - This is a global crisis (expand...)

-- Because the crisis inevitably results in inflation, this last factor determines the severity of a currency's contribution to disruption to forex markets.
+- Because the crisis inevitably results in inflation, (population flux) determines the severity of a currency's contribution to disruption to forex markets. (fix this statement)
   - in turn, this determines risk appetite and drives dynamics in deciding where to allocate foreign direct investment.
 - Because the economic crisis cannot be lessened except through credit